Denial Rate for Home Mortgage Loan Applications

 Indeed, unless you have a high-credit-profile, your chance of being rejected for a home mortgage loan is 32% – nearly one in three.
 This is particularly an issue in Florida:

-Of the top 10 cities nationwide with the highest home mortgage denial rates, 3 of them are in Florida.
+Of the top cities nationwide with the highest home mortgage denial rates, the top 4 slots are taken by Florida cities.

 In other words, you are definitely not alone.